PREVIOUS: Making a Budget Explained: 4 Psychology Ti ...

 Whenever they send out their newsletter, they provide the research materials that they used to come up with their recommendations.

-Another criteria for a pump and dump scheme is the requirement for perpetrators to own the stock prior to advertising and to dump it.
+Another criteria for a pump and dump scheme is the requirement for perpetrators to own the stock prior to advertising and to dump it, as pump and dump schemes are dangerous to investors, they are heavily monitored and punished by the Securities and Exchange Commission.

 This rule mitigates the possibility that someone on the team will take advantage of their research.